aabadie/aabadie.github.io/talks/pyparis-2017-iot/presentation.md

 --

-- Asyncio new syntax only available after Python 3.5
+- Asyncio new syntax available with Python >= 3.5

+--

   <dd> ... but Python 3.4.2 available on Raspbian

 ```python